scrabbletank/farhome-rules/rulesdoc.md

 You summon a swarm of burning fireflies on a tile in range.
 The flies attach themselves to nearby creatures, igniting them.
 When a creature enters the swarm for the first time this round or begins their turn there they make a Stamina save against your spellcasting roll.
 On failure they take 1 wound of fire damage.
 Any invisible creatures hit by the fireflies lose their invisibility if it came from a spell, otherwise becoming visible for 1 minute.
 There are enough fireflies to burn 3 times, after which the swarm disappears.

-The the fireflies cover 1 additional adjacent tile and the number of burns increase by 1 for every level cast above 1st.
+The fireflies cover 1 additional adjacent tile and the number of burns increase by 1 for every level cast above 1st.

 #### Ghoulish Claws
 *1st level*
-___

 - **Casting Time:** 6 AP
 - **Range:** Self
 - **Duration:** 1 minute